SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

     ...
 ```

-If you wanted to managed the settings centrally, you can also use the Spring Cloud Config Server (i.e. `AddConfigServer()`) instead of a local JSON file (i.e. `AddJsonFile()`) simply by putting the settings in a github repository and configuring the Config server to serve its configuration from that repository.
+To manage application settings centrally instead of with individual files, use [Steeltoe Configuration](/docs/steeltoe-configuration) and a tool like [Spring Cloud Config Server](https://github.com/spring-cloud/spring-cloud-config)

 ### 4.2.3 Cloud Foundry

-When you want to use RabbitMQ on Cloud Foundry and you have installed a RabbitMQ service, you can create and bind an instance of it to your application using the Cloud Foundry CLI as follows:
+To use RabbitMQ on Cloud Foundry, you may create and bind an instance to your application using the Cloud Foundry CLI as follows:

 ```bash
 > # Create RabbitMQ service